hyperledger/identus-mediator/Mediator-Error_Handling.md

 - **G8** - When a parsing error from the decrypted message.
   - G8A - ignore (no effect/output)
   - G8B - (sync!)
-Send a `e.p.msg` If the plaintext message is malformed
+Send an `e.p.msg` If the plaintext message is malformed
-  - G8C - Send a `e.p.msg.<PIURI>` If the plaintext message is malformed or if parsing into a specific protocol's data model fails.
+  - G8C - Send an `e.p.msg.<PIURI>` If the plaintext message is malformed or if parsing into a specific protocol's data model fails.

 - Receive a problem report (1w):